-Same goes with multimeter settings.
+The same goes for multimeter settings.

-The auto-Range multimeter will not bother you at all, you just put the probes across the resistor and it will give you a value right away.
+The auto-Range multimeter will not bother you at all, you just put the probes across the resistor and it will give you value right away.

-Seems pretty easy right??
+It seems pretty easy right??

 On the other hand, while dealing with a manual range multimeter, you will have to keep rotating your knob to get to the right setting or range for your resistor.